Vehicle Control for Supervisors

 Chances are, today’s cars are not the same as they were when you learned to drive.
 To teach your teen effectively, you need to know about a few important recent changes in how cars work, how we drive, and how driving is taught.

 Note: When driving a car without ABS, the old rules still apply.
 Don’t “slam” the brakes.
 Rather, press the brake pedal firmly.
 The intention is to stop quickly, but also to avoid locking the brakes and skidding.
-Skidding causes a loss of control and requires more distance to stop.
+Skidding causes a loss of control.

 Air bags: Air bags are designed to work with seat belts, which must be worn for the air bags to be effective.
 Since air bags deploy out of the wheel on impact, it’s important to keep your hands and arms clear.